MoonlyDays/inertia-routed-modals/README.md

 ### Backend

 It all starts with a route.
 Inside your controller create an action that will return the modal using the new `Inertia::modal` method.
-As the first argument provide the modal component name (relative to Modals folder).
-As the second optional argument, provide an array of props that have to be passed to the modal
+The first argument is the modal component name (relative to Modals folder).
+The second optional argument is an array of props that have to be passed to the modal.

 ```php
 public function action()